Creare/WP-Headmaster/readme.txt

 4. The final tab 'Meta Data' allows you to specify either a site-wide Meta Author or a dynamic one.

 == Changelog ==

+= 0.2 =

+* Option to select the new Universal (beta) Google Analytics tracking code.
+* Removed the Assets folder that shouldn't be there.

 = 0.1 =